DisasterlyDisco/shabunble/README.md

 ## Current state
 I've managed to create a simple python app in a container that writes some silly stuff to the terminal without having a built in shell.
+The Dockerfile and related sources are located in `/unenterable_container` if you want to try out the image.

 ## Next step
 Understanding the format of a container, seeing if I can inhibit the inherent "inspectability" of a docker image, and learning about linux namespaces